chisom5/MoviesApp/README.md

-# This is a Movie Application, implemented in VanillaJS
+# Movie App in JS using fetch Api with OmdbApi

-this application access movie data from omdbAPI. it has two html pages one that display all the movies data gotten from the api and the other page that display the movies details when clicked.
+This application access movies data from omdbAPI. it has two html pages one that display all the movies data gotten from the api and the other page that display the movie details when clicked.

-## things remain to be done here are:

-* The second page known as movie.html.
+### You can view this app

+* Either cloning the project file and run through,

+your local machine when their is network

-* and for now this project can be viewed by this link https://chisom5.github.io/MoviesApp/ .
+* or by clicking this link to preview the project https://chisom5.github.io/MoviesApp/

-### Challenges encountered:

-* I was trying to use fetch API rather than axios.
-* coding with pure JS was stressful thou.